Iopi/review_categorization/README.md

 ### Console application

-The console application can be started by entering the command python main.py and several required and optional parameters:
+The console application can be started by entering the command

+    python main.py <parameters>

+and several required and optional parameters:

    - **–a (action)** – Indicates what action the program should perform.
 This parameter is always mandatory and makes the other parameters mandatory.
        - 'mono' – defines monolingual classification
         ’cross’ – defines multilingual classification using a transformation matrix